Maxine Blossom Miles: Early life

 As a 'bright young thing' along with Lady Diana Cooper and Elsa Maxwell, Forbes-Robertson organised 'treasure hunt' parties across London.

 Marriages

 Maxine married Captain Hon Inigo Freeman-Thomas (later 2nd Marquess of Willingdon), son of Freeman Freeman-Thomas, 1st Marquess of Willingdon and Lady Marie Brassey, on 8 October 1924.
 Her married name became Freeman-Thomas.
-Maxine Elliott (her Aunt) gave Freeman-Thomas a $500,000 dowry on announcement of her marriage, and the couple lived for a time in Miss Elliot's Regents Park home.
+Maxine Elliott (her Aunt) gave Freeman-Thomas a $500,000 dowry on announcement of her marriage, and the couple lived for a time in Miss Elliott's Regents Park home.
 Maxine's sister, Diana, was to write that Maxine Elliott had swept Maxine's first marriage out of the hands of her parents.

+In 1930 Blossom and Inigo, her husband, joined Cecil Pashley's Southern Aero Club at Shoreham Airport.
+Their flying instructor was Frederick George Miles.
+In February 1931, Blossom and Inigo were having a low-wing monoplane built at Shoreham Airport.
+They planned to fly to India, where Freeman-Thomas's father had been appointed Viceroy.
+On 7 December 1931, The New York Times reported that Viscount Ratendone (Inigo Freeman-Thomas) was seeking a divorce from Viscountess Ratendone (Maxine Freeman-Thomas).